rs3lab/TCLocks/docs/artifact.wip.md

 	TCLocks
 	  ├── src                  : TCLocks source code
+	  |    ├── kernel
+	  |    |    ├── linux-5.14.16   : Kernel with TCLocks
+	  |    |    ├── rcuht	 	: Hash-table nano-benchmark
+	  |    └── userspace	   : Userspace implementation of TCLocks
-	  |    ├── concord
+	  |    |    ├── litl
-	  |    └── kpatch
+	  |    └── defaults.sh     : Default parameters used for benchmarks
-	  ├── benchmarks           : benchmark sets used in the paper
+	  |    ├── benchmarks           : benchmark sets used in the paper
-	  |    ├── will-it-scale
+	  |    |    ├── will-it-scale
-	  |    ├── fxmark
+	  |    |    ├── fxmark
-	  |    ├── metis
-	  |    ├── levelDB
+	  |    |    ├── vbench
-	  |    ├── xDir-rename
+	  |    |    ├── leveldb-1.20
-	  |    └── lockstat
-	  └── scripts              : script to run qemu
+	  └── scripts              : script to run experiments

+Different branches contain the source code of Linux 5.14.16 with different locks.

 ## Environment
-The experiments in this artifact are designed to run on a *NUMA* machine with multiple sockets and tens of CPUs.
+The experiments in this artifact are designed to run on a machine with multiple sockets and tens of CPUs.
 The result shown in the paper is evaluated on a 8-socket, 224-core machine equipped with Intel Xeon Platinum 8276L CPUs.
 The machine runs Ubuntu 20.04 with Linux 5.4.0 and hyperthreading is disabled.

 # Getting Started Instructions
 ---